-A Number of Obvious Warning Signs
+A Number Of Obvious Warning Signs In The Elderly

-It’s understandable why some seniors get depressed, as many may be struggling with losing loved ones, chronic illness or plain old loneliness.
+It’s understandable why some seniors get depressed, as many may struggle with losing loved ones, chronic illness or plain old loneliness.
 The symptoms of depression are sometimes confused with those presented by cognitive issues like dementia, so it’s always wise to check with the patient to check their state of mind if any of the following signs are present.

 - Poor concentration in day-to-day activities